dgobbi/mainmacro/README.md

 1. It allows unicode arguments via wmain(), and converts them to utf-8.
 2. It automatically expands the wildcards * and ? in the arguments.

+It is possible to turn off the wildcard expansion for certain arguments.

 To use this package, simply include the "mainmacro.h" header file, and then use MAINMACRO() instead of main(), as shown in this example: